rundeck/docs/docs/manual/log-filters/index.md

 ### Application Global Log Filters

-Certain Log Filters can be configured in the Framework file to apply to all jobs run within Rundeck/Process Automation.
+The [Mask Passwords](/manual/log-filters/mask-passwords.md) and [Highlight Output](/manual/log-filters/highlight-output.md) Log Filters can be configured in the Framework file to apply to all jobs run within Rundeck/Process Automation.

 The example below will configure a blue Password Mask filter, and match the word "input" and highlight it yellow for any job run on the server.